 Technology: a catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.

-Tool: a catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to shelter in.
+Tool: a catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowledge, and houses to seek shelter in.

 Frontline: The point of contact between a tool and the problem.
-Nurses giving vaccines, cleaners cleaning a city bus, soldiers on the battlefield.
+Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline have jobs to solve problems.

-Hierarchy: Every tool develops a power structure to manage its use in society.
-Kings and queens having the keys to the castle for example.
-People in the hierarchy have titles like prince and executive to mark their position in the power structure.
+Hierarchy: A power structure that is developed in order to manage every tool’s use by society.
+Kings and queens are in the position—the hierarchy—of having the keys to the castle, for example.
+People who are high in the hierarchy have titles like prince and executive to mark their position—and, in a sense, their territory and “rights”—in the power structure.

-The story of civilization: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
+The story of civilization: The invention of new technology and the creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.

 Protagonists: people who invent, spread, and use new technology and new tools for the greater good.
-Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
-I call them Jedi.
-We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk.
+Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly and collectively improves life on Earth.
+I call them this world’s Jedi knights.
+We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk are among their number.

-Antagonists: people who selfishly resist new tools to defend their wealth, power, and prestige.
+Antagonists: people who selfishly resist new tools in order to defend their wealth, power, and prestige.
 Often called establishment or elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
 They work to control the rule book so they can hide behind it.
 We don’t often individually identify them.
-I invented “Darth Blockbuster” so we can.
+I coined the term “Darth Blockbuster” so we can.

-Extras: everybody in the middle of a battle between antagonist and protagonist.
+Extras: everybody in the middle of a battle between antagonists and protagonists.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don’t realize their power.

 The Death Star: The rule book when its controlled by Darth Blockbuster.
 Today it exists inside countless regulations, contracts, laws, and manuals that prevent new tools being used by people.